On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-The construction can be completed in polynomial time.
+The construction of~$g(I)$ can be completed in polynomial time.
 We prove the correctness of the reduction as follows.
-One can compute that in the above constructed election, the {\sav} score of~$\p$ is $\frac{3\xsize}{4}$ and the {\sav} score of everyone else is We set $\ell=3\xsize$.
+In the election~$E$, the {\sav} score of~$\p$ is $\frac{3\xsize}{4}$, and that of every other candidate is